naliwajek/spree_draper/README.md

 - tests
 - `only`, `except` options, just like in the `before/after_action`
-- allow to pass variable such as `{ user: :SpecialUserDecorator }` for those special cases when you want to use different decorator
+- allow to pass variable such as `{ user: :SpecialUserDecorator }` for those special cases when you want to use a different decorator

 Testing
 -------